improbable-info/en/prawdopodobnie/rozdzial1.md

-## I. Czy komputer może myśleć?
+## I. Can a computer think?

-Na tak postawione pytanie można odpowiedzieć jednym słowem i więcej tym się nie przejmować.
+To such a question can be answered with one word and not worry about it .Many people felt that in this way.
-Wiele osób pewnie by tak zrobiło.
-Powiedzieliby że nie, i być może mieliby rację.
+They would say no and maybe they would be right.

-Ale co to właściwie znaczy **„myśleć”**?
+But what does it mean to **„think”**?
 Nie będę tu próbował podawać definicji (problemem definicji pojęć będziemy zajmowali się w następnym rozdziale), chcę tylko, aby w tym miejscu uświadomić sobie, że odpowiedź na pytanie, czy komputer może myśleć, jest zależna od tego, jak zdefiniujemy pojęcie **„myślenie”**.